yachay-tech-ai/DataStructures-n-Algorithms/data structures implementation/BST/readme.md

 2) **Node to be deleted has only one child**.
 We have to copy the child node into its parent, and then delete child.
 ![alt_text](https://www.ideserve.co.in/learn/img/bstDelete_1.gif)

 2) **Node to be deleted has two children** Find inorder successor of the node.
 Copy contents of the inorder successor to the node and delete the inorder successor.
 Note that inorder predecessor can also be used.
 ![alt_text](https://www.ideserve.co.in/learn/img/bstDelete_2.gif)

 ## BST Traversals

+We first explain briefly each kind of tree traversal.
+Then we provide an example using the very first BST picture at the top of this document (the green one).

 1) **Inorder Traversal**.
 In case of binary search trees (BST), Inorder traversal gives nodes in non-decreasing order.
 The algorithm is the following (notice the recursive nature):